 Table 2: is this the EFM model?
 The caption calls it the ‘list of possible reactions in any given EFM’.
 The unbalanced metabolites should be listed in the table caption.

-<Answer>
+Table 2 list the pool of reactions from which EFMs were constructed.
+A given EFM will include a subset of reactions listed in Table 2.
+A complete list of EFMs is presented in Supplementary file 4.

 Table 4: the values need units